mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 # Method

 A unique goal of this project was to simulate the graphics pipeline within a small studio team.
-Our process followed the structure below:
+We organized work around sprint cycles, beginning with individual MVP proposals and culminating in a shared architecture that balanced backend reliability with frontend usability.

 ```mermaid